Last Updated on

-“Click Here” to purchase an AD-FREE PDF from the Shop.
+Ready to make the Emily Diagonal Beanie?
+“Click Here” to purchase an AD-FREE PDF from the Shop or scroll on down for the free pattern!

 Click here to add to your Ravelry Library